REDUCE WASTE, LOWER EMISSIONS

 Discover the Japanese art of furoshiki and wrap your gifts in reusable scarfs.
 Scarfs can be picked up for as little as $2 from your local op shop.
 Make it part of the gift or ask the recipient to pass the scarf back to you if they don’t have a use for it.
 You still get all the joy of unwrapping a gift with none of the waste!
 You can even make the wrapping part of the gift with a nice tote bag or tea towel.

-The Queensland Government’s single-use plastic ban means there should be a significant drop in plastic plates and disposable cutlery waste this Christmas.
-However, as we move away from single-use plastic materials, a wide range of alternative materials are now available, creating a new – albeit somewhat more sustainable, waste stream.
+Since the Queensland Government’s single-use plastic ban, a wide range of alternative materials have been released, creating a new – albeit somewhat more sustainable waste stream.
 Many of these alternative materials are labelled biodegradable or compostable and while many will eventually break down in a home or industrial composting facility, they are a single-use product requiring resources to manufacture and transport, which contributes to carbon emissions.

 The most sustainable product is a reusable product.
 This may seem daunting at Christmas when you’re catering for more than you normally would.
 But it doesn’t have to be difficult or expensive.
 Visit your local Brisbane City Council Treasure Trove or op shop to pick up extra plates, glassware and cutlery for a fraction of the cost.
 Don’t shy away from mismatched items that can be kept for future parties or simply donated again.